 When A Problem Becomes An Emergency

-If you are not sure whether your situation would count as a dental emergency, here are some cases that ARE emergencies:
+Are you unsure whether your situation would count as a dental emergency?
+Here are some cases that ARE emergencies:

 - Damage to your gums, tongue, or inside of the mouth that results in a lot of bleeding.